gem5bootcamp/gem5-mmazz/answersNative.md

 Data for 16 threads

-Time Simulated
+Time Simulated\
-Taccesshe average of algorithm 1 is: 0.000917
+The value of algorithm 1 is: 0.000917\
-The average of algorithm 2 is: 0.000915
+The value of algorithm 2 is: 0.000915\
-The average of algorithm 3 is: 0.000686
+The value of algorithm 3 is: 0.000686\
-The average of algorithm 4 is: 0.000687
+The value of algorithm 4 is: 0.000687\
-The average of algorithm 5 is: 0.000145
+The value of algorithm 5 is: 0.000145\
-The average of algorithm 6 is: 0.000114
+The value of algorithm 6 is: 0.000114\

-Read shearing
+Read shearing\
-The average of algorithm 1 is: 2380
+The value of algorithm 1 is: 2380\
-The average of algorithm 2 is: 599
+The value of algorithm 2 is: 599\
-The average of algorithm 3 is: 2385
+The value of algorithm 3 is: 2385\
-The average of algorithm 4 is: 610
+The value of algorithm 4 is: 610\
-The average of algorithm 5 is: 2404
+The value of algorithm 5 is: 2404\
-The average of algorithm 6 is: 650
+The value of algorithm 6 is: 650\

-Write shearing
+Write shearing\
-The average of algorithm 1 is: 32906
+The value of algorithm 1 is: 32906\
-The average of algorithm 2 is: 32863
+The value of algorithm 2 is: 32863\
-The average of algorithm 3 is: 32814
+The value of algorithm 3 is: 32814\
-The average of algorithm 4 is: 32776
+The value of algorithm 4 is: 32776\
-The average of algorithm 5 is: 192
+The value of algorithm 5 is: 192\
-The average of algorithm 6 is: 245
+The value of algorithm 6 is: 245\

-Hits ratio
+Hits ratio\
-The average of algorithm 1 is:  0.859
+The value of algorithm 1 is:  0.859\
-The average of algorithm 2 is:  0.933
+The value of algorithm 2 is:  0.933\
-The average of algorithm 3 is:  0.868
+The value of algorithm 3 is:  0.868\
-The average of algorithm 4 is:  0.941
+The value of algorithm 4 is:  0.941\
-The average of algorithm 5 is:  0.932
+The value of algorithm 5 is:  0.932\
-The average of algorithm 6 is:  0.994
+The value of algorithm 6 is:  0.994\

-SpeedUp from 1 core to 16 with 16 threads:
+SpeedUp from 1 core to 16 with 16 threads:\
-The average of algorithm 1 is:  0.088
+The value of algorithm 1 is:  0.088\
-The average of algorithm 2 is:  0.089
+The value of algorithm 2 is:  0.089\
-The average of algorithm 3 is:  0.118
+The value of algorithm 3 is:  0.118\
-The average of algorithm 4 is:  0.118
+The value of algorithm 4 is:  0.118\
-The average of algorithm 5 is:  0.559
+The value of algorithm 5 is:  0.559\
-The average of algorithm 6 is:  2.816
+The value of algorithm 6 is:  2.816\

 - Question 4:
     - a) The speed up is 2.816.